After You Arrive

 - Log-in using your student number and pin

-- Under Personal Information select Update Addresses and Phones
+- Select Personal Information then Update Addresses and Phones

 - View your new contact information, select current